 • Exam I: 20%

 • Exam III: 15%

 The average of the qualifications of the exams I, II and III must be higher than 5 to do the average with the rest of qualifications.
-If the student doesn't pass one of the exams (<5), the person has to retake it in a second call.
+If the student doesn't pass the exams (<5), the person has to retake the failed exams in a second call.
 On the other hand, the student may raise the grade by retaking the exams in the second call.
 This type of assessment will represent 50% of the final mark and will have to be overcome to do the average with the rest of activities, seminars, practices and work.

-The mark will be calculated based on the arithmetic average obtained from the qualifications obtained by the student in the different activities proposed in the seminars.
+The mark will be calculated based on the arithmetic average obtained from the qualifications obtained by the student in the different activities.

 A group work will be evaluated.
 The topic and the guidelines will be facilitated by the teacher.
-10% of the mark of the work will correspond to the evaluation of the report presented by the group.
-A 5% of the final mark comes from the oral presentation of the work.
+The mark of the work will correspond to the evaluation of the report presented by the group and the oral presentation of the work.

-They will be carried out in groups of 3-4 students and will take place in the facilities of the Department of Food Technology.
+They will be carried out in groups of 3-4 students.
 The active participation in the sessions and the delivery of a small group report will be valued.

 The student who wishes to do so will be entitled to the single assessment through an exam where the different face-to-face activities (theoretical classes and seminars) will be evaluated.
 However, it will be an indispensable requirement, the attendance to practices in the established dates and the delivery of the work of the subject.